codetojoy/talk_maritimedevcon_groovy/exampleA/ReadMe.md

 * See ReadMe.txt in root directory for installation notes for Groovy and Gradle

-* step 1: build the fake log files:
+* Step 1. build the fake log files:

 <pre>
 $ cd ~/exampleA
 $ gradle makeData
 </pre>

-* step 2: run example (each one follows this pattern):
+* Step 2. run example (each one follows this pattern):

 <pre>
 $ cd ~/exampleA/v1_java